galadril/CaptureWolf/README.md

 3. Run the corresponding .exe file, or use the installer for the UI version.
 4. Follow the on-screen instructions to complete the setup.

+## !!!
+Extra MAC userguide !!!

+When using the program it first needs to **run once** to set all the necessary permissions before actually using it.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](../../issues).